top of page

 The Hierarchy of Needs by Abraham Maslow

-The Hierarchy of Needs is a tool created by Abraham Maslow, "A Theory of Human Motivation", comprising a five-tier model of human needs.
+The Hierarchy of Needs is a tool created by Abraham Maslow in "A Theory of Human Motivation."
+It comprises a five-tier model of human needs.
 Needs lower down in the hierarchy must be satisfied before individuals can attend to needs higher up.
-From the bottom of the hierarchy upwards, the needs are physiological, safety, love and belonging, esteem and self-actualisation.
+From the bottom of the hierarchy upwards, the needs are physiological, safety, love and belonging, esteem, and self-actualisation.

-When setting up your goals, start checking how far you are in The Hierarchy of Needs.
-Always ensure that a need is fulfilled before moving up to the next one.
+When setting goals, start checking how far you are in the Hierarchy of Needs.
+Always ensure that a need is fulfilled before moving on to the next one.
 You will hardly feel accomplished and self-loved if you struggle to meet your basic needs.

 The Human Basic Needs after Anthony Robbins

 If The Hierarchy of Needs by Abraham Maslow was not enough for your needs assessment, use The Human Basic Needs scale from Anthony Robbins.
-For each of the 6 human basic needs, ask yourself how much the need is fulfilled in your life (on a scale from 0 – very little, to 10 – fully):
+For each of the six human basic needs, ask yourself how much the need is fulfilled in your life (on a scale from 0 – very little to 10 – fully):

 • Certainty